barbagroup/essential_skills_RRC/python.md

 3- Write a code that counts the amount of each letter that we have in the phrase provided.

 Tips: split the text and put the words in a list, use a dictionary to count the repetitions.

+(The idea of the following two exercises was inspired in content from online course "Python Data Structures" by Dr. Charles Severance)

 ```